 The report, co-authored by Frontier Group, illustrates the opportunity before the governors.
 It finds that doubling the strength of the Regional Greenhouse Gas Initiative (compared to simply keeping the program on its current trajectory) would:

-- Help the region invest twice as much in clean energy – on the order of $19 billion over ten years, or enough to weatherize more than 7 million homes – or every household in New York State.
+- Help the region invest $4 billion more in clean energy – enough to weatherize more than 7 million homes – or every household in New York State.*

 "Trump's actions this week to roll back health and environmental protections call for a bold response from states,” said Nathan Hultman, Director of the Center for Global Sustainability at the University of Maryland.
 “A strengthened RGGI will ensure continued progress in our states' economies, improvements in the health of our citizens, and steady movement toward the energy jobs of the future.
 This report lays out an ambitious and achievable roadmap to achieve these goals through a doubling the strength of RGGI."